 - These research catheters are designed for use with mice and rats.
 Catheters used for sampling or dosing can vary and depend on access or animal size.
 We carry catheters used for common applications.
 All catheters are ETO sterilized.
 Intrathecal research catheters are tiny tubes that are positioned in the intrathecal space that surrounds the spinal cord.
 They are used for delivering pain medication, which can be specifically targeted where it is needed.
 A vascular catheter, a venous catheter, is surgically implanted into an animal's vein, allowing the researcher repeated access to the same vein without having to puncture the animal again.

 - Animal researchers use our ear punches and tags as a method of identifying their research animals.
 These identification ear tags are perfect for rats, mice, rodents and small animals.
-NOTE: WPI surgical instruments are for laboratory research applications.
-They are not certified for use on humans.

 - Surgical Loupes help to alleviate eye strain by enlarging the image when you are working on tiny subjects or conducting precision operations.
 They are portable and easier to use than a surgical microscope.
 However, they are not created equal, and choosing the pair that's right for you is important to your satisfaction.
 Choosing the correct surgical loupes for your application involves several factors, including resolution, working distance, field of view, depth of field, magnification, weight and interpupillary distance.
 Let us help you choose the right pair of binocular loupes for you surgical application.

 - Animal researchers use a micro drill for making holes in bone or teeth during small animal surgery.
 Our micro drill can also be mounted in a stereotaxic frame.

 - Surgical microscopes are designed for use with a longer working distance.
 Here are a few excellent microscopes for researchers.